Excellent transport links and only few hours from major cities

 - Manchester Airport

 - Liverpool John Lennon Airport

-- Anglesey Airport has runs mid-week flights between Anglesey and Cardiff only.
+- Anglesey Airport runs mid-week flights between Anglesey and Cardiff.